 True to tradition, I've waited until everyone else has posted all of their conference photos so that I can rip them off for my blog.
 First up, you're probably wondering how the Face Off went.
 Seriously, guys, so much fun.
 I'm just going to put it out there to the universe, in case the universe is listening, I would be thrilled to do it again next year.
-There were these awesome little bowls of candy everywhere, so I grabbed one of those two and put it on my taboret when I was setting up.
+There were these awesome little bowls of candy everywhere, so I grabbed one of those and put it on my taboret when I was setting up.
 I even unwrapped a bunch so that I could just pop them right in my mouth.
 Instant art fuel.
 I put my headphones on (connected to...my pocket.
 Because no iPod.
 So I actually heard every single cough and burp behind me while I painted, but hey, no interruptions).
 And then, it was Go Time.

 I entered some sort of painting wormhole where every second felt like a minute.
 I kept painting right through the model's breaks.
-Like usual, my painting looked like crap for the first half.
+Like usual, my painting looked like crap for a good while.
 As usual, it stirred up a massive panic hurricane.
 I painted, painted, painted, all the time fretting about my 2.5 hour limit.
 But finally, I stepped back and realized I'd done it.
 I had a likeness.
 It looked good.
 It was probably a bit better than most of the alla prima portraits I'd done.
 I was not going to bring disgrace upon the house of my ancestors.
 I heaved a big sigh of relief, popped my thirty-fifth candy, and asked my timekeeper how much time was left.
 He said an hour and a half.
 Say wuuuuut.
 So I kept painting for another hour and twenty five minutes, hit that special point that happens in every alla prima painting when each additional brush stroke becomes a step backwards instead of a step forward, and then walked away like a queen with five minutes to go.
 Shablammo.

 Okay, it's just an alla prima.
 Whatever.
 They purposely set us up to fail and then we feel an over-sized sense accomplishment when we don't.
 My model was fantastic, maintaining a perfect head tilt the whole time.
 She practically painted herself and I couldn't resist playing up those dewy, lash-y eyes.
 When I finished I kind of couldn't believe I painted something so sweet looking.
 I should have just put some tears on her cheeks and a little snowy white lamb in her arms.
 For a more comprehensive coverage of the Face Off, take a look at Underpaintings Magazine.
 He's got some fantastic photos up, and coverage of the whole conference broken into multiple posts.